earthly/website/blog/_posts/2021-09-22-awk-examples.md

 key3 three
 ```

-Not bad for a langauge written in 1977!
+Not bad for a language written in 1977!
 </div>

-### AWK If Else
+### Awk If Else

-The thing I hate about amazon reviews is that every book review I look at is somehow rated between 3.5 and 4.5 stars.
+The thing I hate about amazon reviews is that every book review I look at is somehow rated between 3.0 and 4.5 stars.
 Let's rescale things in terms of the average.
 Maybe if we normalize the reviews it will be easier to judge how good or bad 3.77 for MockingJay is.

-First I need to track the global average like this
+First I need to calculate the global average like this
 ``` awk
 {
     # Global Average